edenreich/PHP-Upload-Class/README.md

 ## Error Handling

-### check wether there are errors and if there arent errors, proccess the upload
+check wether there are errors and if there arent errors, proccess the upload:

 ```php
 if($upload->unsuccessfulFilesHas())